nylas/sync-engine/README.md

 5. `vagrant up`

     Feel free to check out the `Vagrantfile` while this starts up.
-It exposes a few ports and creates a host-only network for the VM at `192.168.10.200`.
+It creates a host-only network for the VM at `192.168.10.200`.

 6. `vagrant ssh`